pmazumder3927/pramit.gg/DESIGN_TRANSFORMATION.md

-# Apple-Inspired "Gone Rogue" Design Transformation
+# Apple-Inspired Transformation

+thanks claude!

 ## Overview
 This document outlines the radical redesign of the website, transforming it from a basic dark theme to a sophisticated Apple-inspired "gone rogue" aesthetic with advanced animations, better desktop layout, and iOS-style interactions.